JoshCaladia/build-tests/SFS2/README.md

 jump: space / A or right bumper

-walk slowly: shift / left bumper
+move at alternate speed: shift / left bumper

+> [!NOTE]
+> if alternate speed is above standard speed (which it currently is), you must have stamina to run

 # debug controls